 One late summers afternoon I met with Ilya: tall in stature with shaggy, mousey brown hair he towered over me, but his presence was not overbearing, it was rather the opposite.
 As typical of the climate in Saint Petersburg, the clear blue sky had turned to a menacing and ominous shade of grey, and in response to my observation regarding the weather, Ilya remarked that although it was admittedly not the best light for photography, we should never approach the street with presumptions, and preceded to quote an old Russian tale: «Go I know not whither and fetch I know not what».

-As we navigated through the back alleys of Central Saint-Petersburg with no particular direction Ilya told me about his life, his passions and his aspirations, occasionally interrupting himself to snap at strangers passing by.
+We navigated through the back alleys of Central Saint-Petersburg with no particular direction Ilya told me about his life, his passions and his aspirations, occasionally interrupting himself to snap at strangers passing by.
 Originally from Khabarovsk, his decision to move to the cultural capital nearly two years ago was spontaneous.
 Ilya earns a living as a street musician, entertaining the faceless masses with a recorder.
-Earlier this year, he was shortlisted in two international photography competitions: ‘Urban Picnic Street Photography 2013’ and ‘ International Street Photography Awards 2013’.
+Earlier this year, he was shortlisted in two international photography competitions: ‘Urban Picnic Street Photography 2013’.
 Currently Ilya conducts a street photography excursion on Sputnik and today I had the pleasure of interviewing him, as well as trying my hand — and eye for that matter — in a little street photography myself.

 What sparked your interest in photography?